Image: Belinda Fewings

-Since the financial crash, self-employment and the 'gig economy' have grown rapidly.
+Since the financial crash and the pandemic, self-employment and the 'gig economy' have grown rapidly.

 Online, you can now make a living from home more easily than ever before, making self-employment more accessible and appealing for people with families and a need for flexibility.

 And alongside the rise in self-employment worldwide, there's another phenomenon at play.